 Erasing an HDD using the DoD 5220.22-M data sanitization method will prevent all software-based file recovery methods, as well as hardware-based recovery methods, from recovering meaningful data from the drive.

 In 2001, a DoD memo specified additional overwriting and verification methods that became accepted as part of the “standard.”
 The DoD 5220.22-M ECE method is an extended (7-pass) version of the DoD 5220.22-M. It runs the DoD 5220.22-M twice, with an extra pass (DoD 5220.22-M (C) Standard) sandwiched in between.

 The Truth Behind DoD 5220.22-M Sanitization Method

 - The Department of Defense no longer references DoD 5220.22-M as a method for secure HDD erasure.

-- Most regulations and certification programs (especially in the government sector) now cite NIST SP 800-88 media erasure guidelines—not the DoD “standard.”
+- In like fashion, regulations and certification programs (especially in the government sector) now cite NIST SP 800-88 media erasure guidelines—not the DoD “standard.”

 - For its own classified data, the DoD requires a combination of wiping, degaussing and/or physical destruction.

 - The three-pass sanitization provision in the 1995 edition of the National Industrial Security Program Operating Manual (DoD 5220.22-M) was removed in the 2001 memo mentioned earlier, and the three-pass method was never permitted for Top Secret media.

 - “Approved by DoD” claims are misleading, though achieving the overwriting method outlined by the DoD “standard” is certainly possible.

 In the IT asset disposition (ITAD) space, operators and customers often cite a “DoD certification,” but the reality is that no such certification exists.
 Instead, the U.S. Department of Defense adheres to NIST 800-88 Guidelines for Media Sanitization.
 However, even this is a guideline, not a certification (To understand the importance of both data erasure certifications and third-party validations, see “Why are Data Erasure Certifications & 3rd Party Validations So Important?”).
 And, as previously mentioned, most government and other regulations and certification programs now cite NIST SP 800-88 media erasure guidelines—not DoD 5220.22-M.